Neradoc/websockets-for-circuitpython/README.md

 The code has been adpated to the ESP32S2 firt, then back to using socket.recv and such.
 It is not currently based on the latest uwebsockets, but an older version that I was using and worked with my code.

 Making full port will require:
-- abstracting the differences between the two ports (look at adafruit_requests)
+- abstracting the differences between the two ports and merge them (look at adafruit_requests)
 - update to match the latest uwebsockets
 - cleanup prints and probably remove logging